thatsprettyfaroutman/simple-covid19-json-fetcher/README.md

 ;(async () => {

-  // Attempt to fetch today's data, will fallback to yesterday's data const covidCountries = await covidFetcher(new Date())
+  // Attempt to fetch today's data - fallbacks to previous day on 404 const covidCountries = await covidFetcher(new Date())

 })()